How to Join Us

 The School is, and always has been, inextricably linked with the local community.
 It is a central part of our ethos that pupils engage with the real world and that when they leave the School they will make a positive contribution to society.
 It is through the interaction with local, national and international concerns that pupils learn about topical issues and develop a sense of their place in the world.

 A very active network of old boys and old girls spans the globe, allowing former pupils to maintain lifelong relationships with both the School and each other.
 There are regular reunions both at the School and in major cities and towns throughout the UK.
 Successful former pupils, both young and old, regularly return to the School where they enjoy sharing their expertise and life experiences with current pupils.

 The School has a history of producing top class scholars and achievers and our illustrious former pupils' network spreads across many disciplines.
 The Old Girls’ Association and the Old Boltonians’ Association include household names such as Sir Ian McKellen, Nigel Short, Monica Ali, Kate Long, Baroness Taylor of Bolton, the Nobel Prize Winner Sir Harry Kroto, Dame Janet Smith, Baroness Morris of Bolton, Mark Radcliffe and Ralf Little.

 Pupils come from diverse backgrounds and, currently, over 300 pupils receive bursary-assisted places with approximately half of them receiving full fee assistance.

-From September 2015, pupils entering Year 7 of either Senior School have been able to apply for scholarships which are awarded at the discretion of the Headmistress or Headmaster to those children it is felt will make a significant contribution to the academic and wider life of the School.
+Pupils entering Year 7 of either Senior School can apply for scholarships which are awarded at the discretion of the Headmistress or Headmaster to those children it is felt will make a significant contribution to the academic and wider life of the School.